Apollo-Roboto/3d_prints_gridfinity/README.md

 This repository is a collection of 3d prints I made for Gridfinity.

-I also have a repository of creations for the multiboard.
+I also have a repository of creations for Multiboard.
 [Check it out](https://github.com/Apollo-Roboto/3d_prints_multiboard/).

-Each blender files should have an export script that will export the model in the proper format
+~~Each blender files should have an export script that will export the model in the proper format~~ (todo)

-Please avoid saving blend files with compression for git
+Please avoid saving .blend files with compression for git

 ## About Gridfinity